Kowloon Hong Kong Travel Guide

 Summer temperatures feel very hot due to high humidity, posing a heatstroke risk.

 Stay hydrated and seek shade.
-Winters are generally mild, but the dampness can make cooler days feel quite chilly.
+During winter it is generally mild, but the dampness can make cooler days feel quite chilly.

 Stay hydrated and seek shade during the hottest parts of the day.
 Wear light, ventilated clothing.